hartnady/GPT4Slack/README.md

 ## Hosting & App Installation
 This app is designed to be hosted on a FREE Python Anywhere account <br/>
 Please sign up for your own Python Anywhere account here: www.pythonanywhere.com <br/>
-Once you've created your account, go to the "Files" section and create a new folder (e.g. "slack") and upload these files there.
+Once you've created your account, go to the "Files" section and create a new folder (e.g. "slack") and upload these files there. <br/>
 Then, create a new Web App by navigating to the "Web" section and following the on-screen instructions.
+You will need to specify the "Routing.py" file as the main app file for your Flask web app.

 ## MySQL
 From your Python Anywhere console, you will need to install a new MySQL instance.
 Keep the database name as default. <br/>